DanielGarciaMandillo/angular-java/README.md

 ## JVM embedded

 This project includes a JVM so the user does not have to install it.
-You can create a JVM embedded in a few steps:
+You can create a JVM embedded in two steps:

 1) Copy JVM and postinst in debian package directory (file release_[YourSystem].js):